Tuscan Panzanella salad makes a fantastic, easy-to-make meal or flavorful side. Make it all summer long, when tomatoes are at their best!

 Stale Bread or Fresh Bread

-Traditional Panzanella features unsalted Tuscan bread, however, it's pretty hard to find it outside of Tuscany, so use a hearty, open-structured bread, like artisanal ciabatta or sourdough instead.
+Traditional panzanella features unsalted Tuscan bread, however, it's pretty hard to find it outside of Tuscany, so use a hearty, open-structured bread, like artisanal ciabatta or sourdough bread instead.

 If you want to follow the traditional route simply cut day-old bread into slices, and soak them in cold water for 1 minute.